 Updated: May 2026 - GetGlobalYields.com - Read time: ~11 min

 Bottom Line: eToro is a solid platform for beginners who want a simple, visual experience.
-But if you’re a serious investor outside the US, the hidden costs - especially currency conversion - add up fast.
+But if you’re a cost-conscious long-term investor outside the US, the hidden costs - especially currency conversion - add up fast.
 The fee picture varies significantly depending on your country and account type.
 Know what you’re getting into before you deposit.

 Overall Rating: 3.8 / 5